Last updated: 05/01/2021

 Information in different languages

-Alternative formats of ‘Say Alert to Stay Safe’, ‘Symptoms’, ‘Test and Trace’ national messaging from May and June: including BSL, large print, easy read, and audio/radio versions.
+Alternative formats of Public Health England national messaging, including BSL, large print, easy read, and audio/radio versions.

 Easy Read information about coronavirus and self-isolation